 Why this show?

 For this production, I chose to build four performance areas on four sides of the audience.
 This allowed us to transition incredibly quickly between scenes, as characters could literally walk from one scene into another, or we could be setting up for one scene while another was happening.
-The audience literally had to turn in their seats to see the show, a behavior that we primed by placing the seats facing different directions.
+The audience literally had to turn in their seats to see the show, a behavior that we primed by placing all of the seats so that they were facing different directions.
 This concept was based on a principle that I believe is inherent in mobile media today.
 I refer to it as ubiquity, or the idea that the media we consume often surrounds us on all sides.
 While some find this overwhelming, for our target audience (the "Facebook generation"), this is often seen as desirable and even fun.
 This show was my attempt to capture that principle in a theatrical setting, which I think was mostly successful.